Background

 And so the human brain uses the same neural circuits for navigating space and episodic memory.
 That's a fact.

 So Kate Jeffrey is a neuroscientist.
 She works in University College in London.
 She published an article, an intriguing article in Current Biology.
-It's an academic job.
+It's an academic journal.

 And she wrote, "Why would nature have used the same structure for both space and memory, which seems so different?
 An intriguing possibility is that the cognitive map provides, in a manner of speaking, the stage upon which the drama of recollected life events is played out.

 By this account, it serves as the mind's eye, not only for remembering spaces, but also the events that happened there in that space.
+And even according to recent human neuroimaging evidence, imagination itself."

 Now, I recommend that you read the book.
 There's a book called The Science and Mystery of How Humans Navigate the World.
 It was written by M.R.
 O'Connor.
-Don't ask me what is S.P. published by St. Martin's Press in 2019.
+Don't ask me what is M.R. published by St. Martin's Press in 2019.
 And it deals with many of these issues at length, if you want to go deeper.
-Suffice it to say that the abused and traumatized child suffers multiple blows.
-It's not a double whammy.
-It's like a quintopoly whammy.

 The child feels the need to hide and to conceal itself, to minimize itself, to disappear in order to not be traumatized.
-So the child rejects space.
-Space is where bad things happen.
-Space is where abuse happens.
-Space is where trauma happens.

-So no space for me.
-Thank you.
 Child rejects space.
-The parent's language is so dominant and so terrifying and so in the absence of language and in the absence of space as a language, there's no ability to develop reality testing and everything I've mentioned in the previous points.
+The parent's language is so dominant and so terrifying and so in the absence of language and in the absence of space as a language, there's no ability to develop reality testing and everything I've mentioned in the wooden points.

+Okay.
 What about animals?
 What can we learn from animals?
+I mean, we can't experiment on human babies, unfortunately.
+So what about animals?

 Well, there are studies that have shown that when animals are raised in a space which is without features, featureless space, or in confinement in a box, they are unable to engage in, successfully engage in spatial tasks.
 If they are blindfolded, they don't see sharp angles and so on and so forth.
-So the exposure to space, big space, varied space, space with features is very important.

 Children are terrified of these as much as they're terrified of physical abuse or sexual abuse or whatever.